Cassidy: Welcome, Jenny! Please give our readers an introduction of yourself and a little about your book, Christmas Caralyn.

 I would like to thank you again for your time.
 Please share your social media and book contact information with us.
 We would like to support your work and reshare your information where we can.

-Jenny: Sure!
+Jenny: Of course!
 Here are ways readers can contact me:

 ∙ Newsletter Sign-Up